William W. Grout: Personal life

-Grout was the second child of ten, eldest of five sons.
+Grout was the second child of ten, the eldest of five sons.
 Seven of the children were born in the Compton house.
 There were no finished chambers in the Compton house.
 In winter, awakening to snow on the bed was a common experience.

 The family moved to Kirby, Vermont, from Compton.

 Grout married Loraine M. Smith in 1860, and they had two children who died while in infancy.
 Loraine died in 1868.

 Grout's brother Josiah Grout, was the Speaker of the Vermont House of Representatives and was the 46th Governor of Vermont.

 His nephew Aaron H. Grout, the son of Josiah Grout, served as Vermont Secretary of State from 1923 to 1927.